ritobanrc/grade11/ush/ch7_notes/README.md

     - Better maps -- map out the western US

 ## John Marshall and SCOTUS
+* Appointed by Adams, served for 34 years, strengthened central govt.
 * Adams packed the courts before leaving w/ Federalists: _"midnight appointments"_

+### Marbury v.
+Madison
-    - **William Marbury** promised a seat by Adams
+- **William Marbury**, midnight appointment promised a seat by Adams
-    - Madison has to give Judges comission, Jefferson instructs Madison not to
+- Madison has to give Judges commission, Jefferson instructs Madison not to
 * Goes to Supreme Court
 * Chief Justice **John Marshall** (Jefferon's cousin)
     - Judiciary Act says Marbury has the commission
     - But Marshall says, _Judiciary Act_ as a whole is unconstitutional
-* "Judicial Review" -- SCOTUS rules don't just apply to the specific case, they set the interpretation for the _entire country_
+* Establishes "Judicial Review" -- SCOTUS rules don't just apply to the specific case, they set the interpretation for the _entire country_
     - Supreme Court effectively gets _Power to create law_
     - Vastly Expands power of Federal government -- Democratic-Republicans fucked up